Another upset for Arizona St women, who beat No. 3 Oregon St

 BIG PICTURE

-Oregon State: The Beavers can take some comfort in knowing it almost won despite all the misses.
-It’s a disappointing missed opportunity for the Beavers, who might have been the No. 1 team in the country for the first time in school history if they had won.
+Oregon State: The Beavers can take some comfort in knowing they almost won despite all the misses.
+It was a missed opportunity for the Beavers, who wasted a chance to earn the No. 1 ranking for the first time in school history.

-Arizona State: It was a season-changing weekend for the Sun Devils, who looked like they would be in the middle of the pack in the Pac-12.
-Instead, Arizona State looks like it could be one of the league’s elite teams.
+Arizona State: The Sun Devils looked like they would be in the middle of the pack in the Pac-12.
+Instead, they might belong among the league’s elite.

 UP NEXT